 According to the Parliamentary Elections Act (PEA), no person is allowed to publish exit polls between the time that the writ for an election is called until the close of Polling Day.
 The relevant statutes are 78C and 78D.

 We ran the fieldwork for our survey between 1 to 4 April 2020, and published findings on national-level beliefs on 21 April 2020.
-The Writ of Election has not been issued as of 22 April.
-Polling will be restricted between the Writ of Election and Polling Day, which has also not been issued.
+The Writ of Election was issued on June 23.
+Polling will be restricted between the Writ of Election and Polling Day, which is on July 10.

 Who commissioned this project?
 Who funded this project?